darenliang/darenliang.com/content/demos/3d-canvas.md

 which is a simple pygame demo I wrote to show how to draw 3D shapes using the pygame API.

-Press the arrow keys ⬆️ ⬇️ ⬅️ ➡️ or drag to rotate the shape!
+Press the arrow keys ⬆️ ⬇️ ⬅️ ➡️ or drag on mobile to rotate the shape!

 <div class="controls">
   <button id="scrollToggleBtn">Disable Arrow Key Scroll</button>